 Spring is finally upon us, and that can mean only one thing: It’s baseball season!
 Though Connecticut doesn’t have its own major league team (who needs one when we’ve got the Yankees, Mets, and Red Sox to choose from?), we certainly aren’t lacking when it comes to baseball.
-Between the Bridgeport Bluefish and the Hartford Yard Goats, there are plenty of games to see and enjoy.
+Between the New Britain Bees and the Hartford Yard Goats, there are plenty of games to see and enjoy.

 Though the franchise has existed in various forms since 1965, it came to Connecticut in 1973 as the Bristol Red Sox.
 In 1983 the team moved to New Britain, eventually becoming the New Britain Rock Cats in 1997, before being moved to Hartford and renamed the Hartford Yard Goats in 2016.

-With such a storied history and scandalous stadium build, it’s little surprise that the team’s first home opener sold out in just 30 minutes.
-Even though the opening game of the 2017 season took place on April 13, there are plenty more games to choose from between now and winter.
+Even though the opening game of the 2018 season took place in early April, there are plenty more games to choose from between now and winter.

 Interestingly, the team’s name refers back to New Britain’s identity as a city.
 The city’s civic motto is “Industry fills the hive and enjoys the honey,” and their seal features a hive as a symbol of industry.